KnutZuidema/reddit-observer/README.md

 List of subreddits by their name (without `/r/` in front) that should be observed.

 ##### keywords
 List of keywords that should yield a match.
-These are matched only if they are a separate word in the comment.
+These are matched only if they are a separate word in the comment but are not case-sensitive.

 ##### save_interval
 Time in seconds that should pass between each commit to the database.